Ali612-dev/attendance-app/index.md

 Last updated: January 2025

-Attendance Manager ("we", "our", or "us") respects your privacy and is committed to protecting your personal data.
+Attendance Manager we respects your privacy and is committed to protecting your personal data.

 ## Information We Collect
 We may collect the following information: